-The PASS Network has two primary clinical sites in the following locations:
+The PASS Network has two primary clinical sites, which are in the following locations:

 - Western Cape of South Africa

 In addition, the Network relies on three analysis centers—a Data Coordinating and Analysis Center (DCAC), a Developmental Biology and Pathology Center (DBPC), and a Physiology Assessment Center (PAC)—to gather and maintain data and to conduct specific types of analyses of study data.
-For details on participating sites, please see the Current Sites section below.
+For details on participating sites, please see the About Us section of the Network website.

-- The association between prenatal alcohol exposure and the risk for SIDS, stillbirth, FASD, and other adverse outcomes
+- The association between prenatal exposure to alcohol and risk of SIDS, stillbirth, FASD, and other adverse outcomes

-- The role of the timing, pattern, and amount of prenatal alcohol exposure and other environmental factors in the risk for morbidity and mortality in early human life
+- The role of the timing, pattern, and amount of prenatal exposure to alcohol and other environmental factors in the risk of morbidity and mortality in early human life

-- The role of genomic variation in modifying the risk for morbidity and mortality in early life associated with prenatal alcohol exposure
+- The role of genomic variation in modifying the risk of morbidity and mortality in early life that is associated with prenatal exposure to alcohol

-- The role of alcohol exposure during pregnancy and of interactions among alcohol exposure and environmental and genetic modifiers in altering profiles of autonomic activity of the fetus and infant, and neurologic, audiologic, and neurobehavioral outcomes in the infant
+- The role of exposure to alcohol during pregnancy and of interactions between exposure to alcohol and environmental and genetic modifiers in altering profiles of autonomic activity of the fetus and infant and neurologic, audiologic, and neurobehavioral outcomes in the infant

-- The role of maternal alcohol exposure, as influenced by specific environmental and genetic factors, in the impairment of placental function and, thereby, the increased risk for fetal and/or infant morbidity and mortality
+- The role of maternal exposure to alcohol, as influenced by specific environmental and genetic factors, in the impairment of placental function and, thereby, the increased risk of fetal and/or infant morbidity and mortality

-- The abnormalities in key neurotransmitter systems in the brains of fetuses and/or infants that convey risk for sudden death and the role of prenatal alcohol exposure, as influenced by specific environmental and genetic factors, in their pathogenesis
+- The abnormalities in key neurotransmitter systems in the brains of fetuses and/or infants that convey risk for sudden death and the role of prenatal exposure to alcohol, as influenced by specific environmental and genetic factors, in their pathogenesis

-The Safe Passage Study is currently the main study run by the PASS Network to understand some of the causes of SIDS, stillbirth, FASD, and other outcomes, especially those related to alcohol exposure anytime during pregnancy.
+The Safe Passage Study is currently the main study run by the PASS Network to understand some of the causes of SIDS, stillbirth, FASD, and other outcomes, especially those related to alcohol exposure at any time during pregnancy.
 The Study will enroll approximately 12,000 pregnant women from the United States and South Africa and will follow the development of their babies through pregnancy and the infants' first year of life.
-The long-term goals of the Safe Passage Study are to decrease fetal and infant mortality and improve child health in communities at high risk for prenatal maternal alcohol consumption.
+The long-term goals of the Safe Passage Study are to decrease fetal and infant mortality and improve child health in communities at high risk of prenatal maternal consumption of alcohol .